PlanB-Network/bitcoin-educational-content/courses/btcpayserver/en.md

 ## BTCPay Server Lightning Wallet

-# NOTE: continue here

-When a server administrator provisions a new BTCPay Server instance, he can set up a lightning network implementation, LND, Core Lightning, or Eclair; see objective (6) for more detailed installation instructions.
+When a server administrator provisions a new BTCPay Server instance, he can set up a lightning network implementation, LND, Core Lightning, or Eclair; see Part Configuring BTCPay Server for more detailed installation instructions.

 If followed along by a classroom, connecting a Lightning node to your BTCPay Server works through a Custom node.
 A user who is not a server administrator on BTCPay Server will not be able to use the internal Lightning node by default.
 This is to protect the server owner from losing his funds.
 Server administrators may install a Plugin to give access to their Lightning node through LNBank; this is outside of the scope of this book; read more on LNBank on the official plugin page.

 ### Connect internal node (server administrator)

-The Server Administrator can use BTCPay Server’s internal Lightning Node.
+The Server Administrator can use BTCPay Server's internal Lightning Node.
 Regardless of the Lightning implementation, the connecting to the internal Lightning node is the same.

-Goto a previous setup store, and click on the “Lightning” wallet in the left menu.
+Goto a previous setup store, and click on the "Lightning" wallet in the left menu.
 BTCPay Server gives two setup possibilities, Using the Internal node (Server admin only by default) or a custom node (external connection).
-Server administrators can click on the “Use internal node” option.
+Server administrators can click on the "Use internal node" option.
 There is no further configuration required.
-Click the “save” button and notice the notification stating, “BTC Lightning node updated.
-“The store has now successfully got Lightning network capabilities.
+Click the "save" button and notice the notification stating, "BTC Lightning node updated".
+The store has now successfully got Lightning network capabilities.

-## Connect external node (server user/ store owner)
+### Connect external node (server user/ store owner)

 As store owners are by default not allowed to use the server administrator Lightning Node.
 The connection needs to be made to an external node, either a node owned by the store owner prior to a BTCPay Server setup, an LNBank plugin if made available by the server administrator, or a custodian solution like Alby.

-Goto a previous setup store, and click “Lightning” underneath wallets in the left menu.
+Goto a previous setup store, and click "Lightning" underneath wallets in the left menu.
 As store owners are not allowed to use the internal node by default, this option is grayed out.
 Using a custom node is the only option by default available for store owners.

 BTCPay Server needs connection information; the prior made (or custodian solution) will deliver this information specific to a Lightning implementation.
 Within the BTCPay Server, Store owners can use the following connections;